Dryer Repair North York

 A heater can short to ground, stay energized when it should not, or continue producing strong heat while another safety control fails to stop it.

 If the motor switch sticks closed, the heater may stay energized even when the drum is not running.
-This can create heat without proper airflow and becomes a serious safety concern.
+This can create heat without proper airflow.

 If the dryer does not cycle heat properly, it may keep heating too long before shutting the heater down.

-A loose, cracked, or blocked blower wheel can reduce airflow even if the vent looks clean from the outside.
+A loose, cracked, packed, or blocked blower wheel can reduce airflow even if the wall vent looks clean from the outside.

 Why dryer overheating is common in North York homes and condos